Paris Mountain Press

-Howe had swung the probe around so that is was roughly paralleling the track of the other ship.
-There was still nothing to see, except the creeping shadow that briefly blanked out the stars it moved in front of.
+Howe had swung the probe around so that it was roughly paralleling the track of the other ship.
+There was nothing to see except the creeping shadow that briefly blanked out the stars it moved in front of.

 “Space/time wrinkle, Skipper,” Farmer called out.

 “I've got a targeting solution if you need it, Skipper,” Adams called.

 “Aye, aye, Skipper,” Adams said absent-mindedly as he worked the controls at the tactical station.